electron/website/blog/electron-23-0.md

 Below are breaking changes introduced in Electron 23.
 You can read more about these changes and future changes on the [Planned Breaking Changes](https://github.com/electron/electron/blob/main/docs/breaking-changes.md) page.

-#### Removed: `BrowserWindow scroll-touch-* events`
+### Removed: `BrowserWindow scroll-touch-* events`

-The deprecated scroll-touch-begin, scroll-touch-end and scroll-touch-edge events on BrowserWindow have been removed.
-Instead, use the newly available input-event event on WebContents.
+The deprecated `scroll-touch-begin`, `scroll-touch-end` and `scroll-touch-edge` events on BrowserWindow have been removed.
+Instead, use the newly available `input-event` event on WebContents.

 ```diff
 // Removed in Electron 23.0